The Tramways of

 This postcard view of EFCC tram 5 was taken about 1900.
 The Grande Hotel was located at the corner of Ruas 15 de Novembro and Barão do Rio Branco [see map].
 Note men on the roof [col. AM]:

-In 1910 Colle sold the EFCC to a Frenchman named Eduardo de la Fontaine Laveleye, who was one of the founders of South Brazilian Railways in London.
+In 1910 Colle sold the EFCC to a Frenchman named Eduardo de la Fontaine Laveleye, who was one of the founders of South Brazilian Railways in London (see certificate at top of page).
 The new Anglo-French company took over operation of the Curitiba tramway and hired Brown, Boveri & Cie in Baden, Switzerland, for electrification.
 In 1911 SBR ordered 29 electric trams from Les Ateliers Métallurgiques in Nivelles, Belgium.
 They were convertible models with removable sides, unique in Brazil [col. AM]:

 The new trams arrived at Paranaguá in April 1912 and began testing in Curitiba the following August.
 The car below is in jardinière (summer) mode [col. AM]: